arhayashi/Web-Server/README.md

 ## Usage

 First, clone or download and unzip the repository.
-Then, run 'make all' and then './server'.
-The server will be running on port 3000 by default, and can be accessed via a web browser through 'http://localhost:3000'.
+Then, run `make all` and then `./server`.
+The server will be running on port 3000 by default, and can be accessed via a web browser through `http://localhost:3000`.